 The River Teifi runs through the town and offers an escape for fishermen and water sport enthusiasts alike.
-For the thrill-seekers, there is a canoeing centre right in the centre of town which offers many activities such as; canoeing, river swimming, canyoning, climbing etc. If you are looking for a more relaxing pastime then the river provides good numbers of salmon and trout for fishing and there is a flourishing local walking club that meets regularly to enjoy the local paths and trails.
+For the thrill-seekers, there is a canoeing centre (The Llandysul Paddlers) right in the centre of town which offers many activities such as; canoeing, river swimming, canyoning, climbing etc. If you are looking for a more relaxing pastime then the river provides good numbers of salmon and trout for fishing and there is a flourishing local walking club that meets regularly to enjoy the local paths and trails.
+The town also has a very active and successful Cricket Club.

 The Teifi Valley, around Llandysul, was home to the once-thriving woollen industry of Ceredigion and nearby there is the National Wool Museum where you can explore the rich history of the industry in the area.
 Llandysul is also home to Gwasg Gomer (Gomer Press) the largest publishing house in Wales and is run by the descendent of the founder John David Lewis, who started the press in 1892.
 The town is also the home of Telynau Teifi, The Harp Centre of Wales.